xlladdins/xll/docs/Excel4MacrosH-P.md

   - > Also, if the selection is unambiguous (an entire row or column),
     > then PROMOTE? will not display the dialog box.

->
+> &nbsp;

 **Related Functions**

-DEMOTE   Demotes the selection in an outline
+DEMOTE&nbsp;&nbsp;&nbsp;Demotes the selection in an outline

-SHOW.DETAIL   Expands or collapses a portion of an outline
+SHOW.DETAIL&nbsp;&nbsp;&nbsp;Expands or collapses a portion of an outline

-SHOW.LEVELS   Displays a specific number of levels of an outline
+SHOW.LEVELS&nbsp;&nbsp;&nbsp;Displays a specific number of levels of an outline

 Return to [top](#H)